r0n1tr/team21/data_cache/data_cache.md

 endmodule
 ```
-When integrating cache into the pipelined CPU, it was just a matter of unplugging wires and plugging it back into another block.
+When integrating cache into the pipelined CPU, we just replaced the data memory block with the top_memory.sv file.
+In principle, we just unplugged the  wires and plugged them back into another block.

 ### Cache integration in the CPU top file